 Getting a mortgage for new build homes

 There are many reasons why you would be interested in purchasing a new build property.
-You may be drawn to the fact that there will be no property chains or that you can take benefit of government schemes in place to help people climb on the property ladder.
+You may be drawn to the fact that there will be no property chains or that you can benefit from government schemes in place to help people climb on the property ladder.

 However, if you need a mortgage to cover the cost, you should familiarise yourself with some issues that often come up in getting a mortgage for new build homes.